 The 5th step is to take at least 2,000 steps every day, and ideally more, – that is exercise and keep physically active.
 Those who exercise substantially reduce their risk of all the big five – obesity, diabetes, heart disease, cancer and dementia.
 Having a physically, socially and intellectually active lifestyle is a key for good health, together with good sleep and time to relax.

-I will be interviewing Dr David Smith as part of my Brainstormers podcast series in September 2020.
-Join my mailing list on the home page to receive information about this.
+I interviewed Dr David Smith as part of my Brainstormers podcast series in September 2020.
+If you missed it, listen now.

 - A Vogiatzoglou, Neurology, 2008